underdogio-archive/pup-legacy/README.md

 ### Running a local development server

-First, install dependencies with `npm install`.
+First, install dependencies with `yarn add`.

-Then run `npm run develop` to start a development server and watch script that will rebuild assets whenever you make a change to a file.
+Then run `yarn develop` to start a development server and watch script that will rebuild assets whenever you make a change to a file.

-To see what other scripts are available, run `npm run`.
+To see what other scripts are available, run `yarn run`.

 ## Publishing a new version to npm